 He had adjusted his harness to nice and tight which was great.

 We took turns jumping off the buggy into the sand.

-Then the drive got out the boards.
+Then the driver got out the boards.
 Time for some serious down-hill slopes.

 Far too steep for us to stand – these were for the belly.

-I soon learnt not to scream or I would have a mouthful of sand.
+I soon learned not to scream or I would have a mouthful of sand.

-We each had a turn then he drove down to get us.
+We each had a turn before he drove down to get us.

-We did 2 different sand-dunes, and turns boarding, before it was time for some more hair-raising slopes.
+We did 2 different sand-dunes before it was time for some more hair-raising slopes.